Fumio Hayashi

 Fumio Hayashi (林 文夫, Hayashi Fumio) is a Japanese economist.
 He is a professor at the National Graduate Institute for Policy Studies (GRIPS) in Tokyo.

-Hayashi received his Bachelor of Arts from the University of Tokyo and his Ph.D. from Harvard University in 1980.
-He has taught at Northwestern University, the University of Tokyo, the University of Tsukuba, Osaka University, the University of Pennsylvania, Columbia University, and Hitotsubashi University.
+Hayashi received his Bachelor of Arts from the University of Tokyo and his PhD from Harvard University in 1980.
+He has taught at Northwestern University, the University of Tokyo, the University of Tsukuba, Osaka University, the University of Pennsylvania, Columbia University, Hitotsubashi University, and the University of Chicago.